 Renal impairment

-In the population pharmacokinetic analysis, patients with mild (creatinine clearance 60-90 mL/min) and moderate (30-60 mL/min) renal impairment had mildly reduced niraparib clearance compared to individuals with normal renal function (7-17% higher exposure in mild and 17-38% higher exposure in moderate renal impairment).
+In the population pharmacokinetic analysis, patients with mild (creatinine clearance 60-90 mL/min) and moderate (30-60 mL/min) renal impairment had mildly reduced niraparib clearance compared to individuals with normal renal function.
 The difference in exposure is not considered to warrant dose adjustment.
 No patients with pre-existing severe renal impairment or end-stage renal disease undergoing hemodialysis were identified in clinical studies (see section 4.2).

 Hepatic impairment